 The necessity of establishing a technical institute for the Bangladesh Armed Forces was felt in the late eighties.
-In the absence of such an institution, officers of Bangladesh Armed Forces had been graduating from Bangladesh University of Engineering and Technology (BUET), Bangladesh Institute of Technology (BIT) and other foreign institutions of science and technology.
+In the absence of such an institution, officers of Bangladesh Armed Forces had been graduating from Bangladesh University of Engineering and Technology (BUET), former Bangladesh Institute of Technology (BIT) and other foreign institutions of science and technology.
 With a view to meet the increasing demand for the development and dissemination of engineering and technological knowledge, Bangladesh Armed Forces established the Military Institute of Science and Technology (MIST) that promises to provide facilities for higher technical education both for the officers of Bangladesh Armed Forces as well as for civil students from home and abroad.
 The motto of MIST is "Technology for Advancement".
 Founded on 19 April 1998, MIST started its journey on 31 January 1999 by offering a four-year bachelor's degree on Civil Engineering.
+Bachelor degree on Computer Science Engineering course started on January 2001.
+Bachelor courses on Electrical, Electronic & Communication Engineering and Mechanical Engineering started its journey on February 2003.
+Bachelor of Science program on Aeronautical Engineering (AE) has started from Feb 2009.
+Department of Naval Architecture & Marine Engineering (NAME) has been commenced on February 2013.
+From 2015 another four new departments will start its journey to fulfill the motto of MIST.